GBlanch/Azure-Tokyo-Olympics-Data-Engineering-project/readme.md

 <p align="center">
 <img src="https://github.com/GBlanch/Azure-Tokyo-Olympics-Data-Engineering-project/assets/136500426/468df478-1b04-474c-b786-d9691b480f57"  width="100%" height="100%">

-In the image above we see how `Apache Spark` stores the data in the form of different type of metadata, all of them being Binary Large Objects in this case.

 Once all the tables are created and validated, we can publish them into our database: